M2CEE7/M2CEE7/README.md

 Here are a few of my featured projects:

 ### [Project Name](https://github.com/your-username/project-repo)
-A brief description of the project, highlighting its purpose and technologies used.
+A brief description of my project
-**Technologies**: .NET, Azure, SQL, HTML, CSS, JavaScript

 ### [Project Name](https://github.com/your-username/project-repo)
-A brief description of the project, highlighting its purpose and technologies used.
+A brief description of the project
-**Technologies**: Python, REST API, Cloud Computing

 ---